Trail and Map Discrepancies

 - Erosion bars are needed on a section of trail between Dinosaur Rock and the juncture with the White Trail.

 - The map shows the Symbol Rock Trail in single dots.
 The Symbol Rock Trail is a side-trail and, in the field, it is correctly marked in double dots.
 The map should be revised to show the Symbol Rock Trail in double dots, as well.
+The Symbol Rock Trail needs brush clearing and refreshed doubel markings between the Wo-Jack Trail and Symbol Rock.

 - The Twelve-man Shelter, at the juncture of the Death Valley and Wilcox trails, is missing from the map; it is recommended that it be restored.